Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 I'm not sure why exactly this instruction took so long to run compared to the others; it could be a cost of moving data between `xmm` and general purpose registers, or perhaps the binary operation screwed up pipelining in some way.
 In any case, it seemed clear to me that improving this situation would likely speed things up significantly.

 I wasn't sure what was going on, so I googled the hex constant.
-The [first Stackoverflow result](https://stackoverflow.com/questions/46625819/what-does-0x7fffffff-mean-in-inttime-time1000-0-0x7fffffff) made it clear that this has the effect of clearing out the sign bit of a 32-bit floating point number, taking the absolute value of it.
+The [first Stack Overflow result](https://stackoverflow.com/questions/46625819/what-does-0x7fffffff-mean-in-inttime-time1000-0-0x7fffffff) made it clear that this has the effect of clearing out the sign bit of a 32-bit floating point number, taking the absolute value of it.

-Looking through the disassembled WebAssembly code producued using the `wasm2wat` tool from the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt), I found the place that generated these instructions:
+Looking through the disassembled WebAssembly code produced using the `wasm2wat` tool from the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt), I found the place that generated these instructions:

 ```wat
 local.get 25